 On the technology side, concepts like Industry 4.0 and Industrial Internet are trending.
 Though it has been used interchangeably, they are fundamentally different.
 Industry 4.0 or “Industrie 4.0” came from the German government to promote computerization in the production and manufacturing sectors.

 The first industrial revolution was about mechanization; the second gave us mass production, electricity and assembly lines and the third brought us computers and automation.
 The fourth one, or Industry 4.0, is aimed at bringing connected systems to industries.
 Industrial internet first came from companies like GE & IBM.
 These companies came together to set up the nonprofit Industrial Internet Consortium (IIC).
 It has 170 members from private companies and high pedigree academic institutions.
-So, essentially One is owned by a government, the other by its many members.
+So, essentially one is owned by a government, the other by its many members.

 Apart from these concepts, AI in IoT is making some serious strides.
 There are five places where AI is helping:

-- Data Preparation – Data Lakes can help define pools of data and clean them
+Data Lakes can help define pools of data and clean them

-- Data Discovery – Finding a needle in a haystack
+Finding a needle in a haystack

-- Visualization of Streaming Data – Lag-less visualization of streaming and discovery data
+Lag-less visualization of streaming and discovery data

-- Predictive and Prescriptive Analytics – Predicting problems or prescribing actions from visualized data.
+Predicting problems or prescribing actions from visualized data.

-- Accuracy of Data – Maintaining high accuracy and integrity of data.
+Maintaining high accuracy and integrity of data.